 I’d say this feels like a dupe of Twilly Eau Ginger in the first hour, but Curve Chill did come first, and by a significant margin — 2006 compared to Eau Ginger’s 2021.
-Just like Curve Crush preceded, but seems to have heavily inspired, Jessica Simpson’s Fancy, Curve Chill seems to be a main source of inspiration for Eau Ginger.
+Just as Curve Crush for Women preceded, but seems to have heavily inspired, Jessica Simpson’s Fancy, Curve Chill seems to be a main source of inspiration for Twilly Eau Ginger.

 It seems like we should be putting some more respect on Liz Claiborne’s name, considering the number of her early-2000s that seem to have been recycled into beloved designer classics.
 Maybe none of her perfumes are iconic household names, but they’ve stood the test of time and have inspired a number of more well-known numbers.

 Curve Chill is one of those underrated ahead-of-its-time designer scents that could make a great signature.
 It’s got the generally likable and relatively inexpensive nature of a designer scent while being somewhat unique in today’s market.

 This is a surprisingly complex fragrance with a gorgeous high-quality musky-floral center.
 It’s a nice light scent, appropriate for the heat of summer, though it holds its own in cooler weather as well.
 Appropriate for general day wear, it makes for an inoffensive office scent that holds up both outside in the sun and in an air-conditioned room.